-Lightstream Security Managed Services powered by ON2IT is both ISO 9001:2015 and ISO/IEC 27001:2013 certified.
+Lightstream Security Managed Services is both ISO 9001:2015 and ISO/IEC 27001:2013 certified.
 This means that our Quality Management System and our Information Security Management System meet the strict requirements of ISO.

 10.2 Certifications and Partner Status